-The Tacoma Park 7.5' quadrangle, located in the southwest part of the Townsend 30' x 60' quadrangle in west-central Montana, lies on the south flank of the Devils Fence Anticline within the eastern part of the Montana fold and thrust belt.
-This very large, north-northeast-trending structure extends for some 25 miles northward from the Bounder River Valley to its surface terminous against the Elkhorn Mountains Volcanics.
+The Devils Fence 7.5' quadrangle, located in the southwest part of the Townsend 30' x 60' quadrangle in west-central Montana, lies on the south flank of the Devils Fence anticlinorium within the eastern part of the Montana fold and thrust belt.
+This very large, north-northeast-trending structure extends for some 25 miles northward from the Boulder River Valley to its surface terminous against the Elkhorn Mountains Volcanics.
 The volcanics also bound the structure on the east, while the Boulder River Valley forms the southern and southwestern flanks.
 Westward from the anticline, rocks of the Mississippian section extend into additional fold structures.
-Proterozoic metasedimentary rocks of the Belt Supergroup form the core of the anticline, with a well exposed Paleozoic and Mesozoic section forming the eroded flanks of the structure.
+Proterozoic metasedimentary rocks of the Belt Supergroup form the core of the anticline with a well-exposed Paleozoic and Mesozoic section forming the eroded flanks of the structure.

-Devils Fence Anticline is a classic structure that has been a focus for numerous geologic investigations, from facies and basin analysis to petroleum exploration.
-Additionally, the area offers wide opportunity for other kinds of study, including volcanic terranes, Tertiary basin-fill deposits, and modern erosional and depositional processes.
+Devils Fence anticlinorium is a classic structure that has been a focus for numerous geologic investigations, from facies and basin analysis to petroleum exploration.
+Additionally, the area offers wide opportunity for other kinds of study including volcanic terranes, Tertiary basin-fill deposits, and modern erosional and depositional processes.
 The present mapping program, conducted by geology faculty and students from the University of Wisconsin/Eau Claire under the U.S. Geological Survey's EDMAP program, is providing an integrated set of 1:24,000-scale geologic maps of the area (fig. 1).

 Figure 1.
-Location of Tacoma Park 7.5' quadrangle in southwest corner of the Townsend 30' x 60' quadrangle, west-central Montana.
-Additional named 7.5' quadrangles indicate where adjacent geologic mapping is complete or in progress.
+Location of Devils Fence 7.5' quadrangle in southwest corner of the Townsend 30' x 60' quadrangle, west-central Montana.
+Additional named 7.5' quadrangles indicate where adjacent EDMAP geologic mapping by University of Wisconsin-Eau Claire is complete or in progress.